Picolab/pico-engine/GETTING_STARTED.md

 there is a web server running on your local machine.

 There are two user interfaces, which are (assuming you used the default PORT):
-* "old UI" at localhost:8080/old
+* "**old UI**" at localhost:8080/old
-* "visual UI" at localhost:8080/genvis.html
+* "**visual UI**" at localhost:8080/genvis.html

 Look at each of them, and keep them open in tabs for future reference.
+Making a change in either of these UI's currently requires you to use your browser's back button and then refresh to see changes.

 ## Bootstrap
-Using the old UI, add a Pico and then a channel within it named "main" of type "secret".
+Using the **old UI**, add a Pico and then a channel within it (named "main" of type "secret", say).
-Now if you refresh the visual UI, and click on the "Owner Pico" you'll see its information in the "About" tab.
+Now if you refresh the **visual UI**, and click on the "Owner Pico" you'll see its information in the "About" tab.

 Nothing can be done with your Pico until you add rulesets to it.